 Fuchsia species and cultivars differ widely in susceptibility to these mites.
-Some control may be gained by removing infested plant parts.
+Some control is gained by removing infested plant parts.
 It is extremely easy to spread these mites to other plants after handling infested plants; thorough handwashing is advised.
-Mites can also be carried on clothing.
+Mites are carried on clothing.

 See Table 3 in: